-This trip starts from Simikot with an amazing flight behind the Himalayan range and mountains scenery.
+This trip starts from Simikot with an amazing flight behind the Himalayan range and mountain scenery.
 Then, climb up to Nara La pass (4,560 m) through the typical villages Dharapori, Kermi, Yalbang, Muchu, Tumkot, Yari then, heading to Limi Valley from Hilsa (3,674m) make a loop back to Simikot via Nyalu La (5,001m).
 Limi valley is isolated extending from Hilsa Pass to another pass (Chang La) between Nepal and Tibet.
 Manepeme, Tiljung, Halji, Jang, Tholing, Talung (Limi) Camp are unforgettable stay with hidden treasure.
 Then you will retrace the trail from Kermi.
-This place are untouched by modern changes and believed to be the present form of the mythical Shangri-la.
+This place is untouched by modern changes and is believed to be the present form of the mythical Shangri-la.
 Simikot to Hilsa can do Tea House or Home Stay trip with very basic facilities.

 Simikot is in a restricted area, you need a special permit through an authorized trekking agency.
 For this, you need to be at list two people in a group and a proper trekking Guide.
 We at Nepal Mother House are glad to organize the Humla Simikot trek by expert local Guides and porters according to your holiday schedule and requirements.
 As this is a rain Shadow area, there is less rain during the monsoon, so Jun and July also good times for Simikot trekking.
 But Mid September to November in autumn and March to May are the best time in spring.
 Why not join us for your lifetime experience in the Himalaya then.